afunnydev/harnois/content/_index.md

 ---
-title: "Rental solution to protect storage from the elements | MegaDome"
+title: "Storage buildings for the rental equipment industry | MegaDome"
 description: >-
   Fabric buildings that equipment rental centers can easily install in their yards to protect their rental equipment.
 Discover MegaDome products.
 image: /images/ezkit-megadome-rental-banner.jpg